foolshopedemocrazy/test-backup/README.md

-# Example of a feature that could be added (I need your help)!
+# Example of a features that could be added (I need your help for inspiration)!

 <details>
   <summary># 🔒 Privacy Protection via Tolerance-Based Authentication for the security questions</summary>